Welcome Welcome Welcome……and Thanks for checking out my blog! My name is Janelle Brian, and my husband Eddie and I are travel addicts from Colorado.

 Like many of you, we took our time trying to decide which mode of travel would be best for our budget and circumstances.
-After seeing 5 kids fly the coop , Eddie and I are now ‘empty-nesters’ and have let go of my dad’s homemade pop-up trailer and the 5th wheel RV.
+After seeing 5 kids fly the coop , Eddie and I are now ‘empty-nesters’ and have let go of the 5th wheel RV and dismantle my dad’s homemade pop-up trailer.
 It’s time now to be on our own!

-We started with our first adventure to the rainforests of Washington State.
-We packed up all the tent camping stuff we had and headed out in a rented Ford Fusion.
+We started with our experimental adventure to the rainforests of Washington State.
+We packed up all the tent camping gear we had, and headed out in a rented Ford Fusion.
 I do carry some guilt for getting a used car salesman all excited when we went looking for a Fusion.
 I can only imagine what he feared he had on his hands when we folded down the back seats and crawled into the trunk!
-We wanted to see how sleeping in the car would work, as we were considering some sort of a ‘bed-on-wheels’.
+We had to explain that we wanted to see how sleeping in the car would work, as we were considering some sort of a ‘bed-on-wheels’ to camp in.

 Our time in the rainforest was perfect (and dry!) and sleeping in our rental car convinced us that we could get by with something really minimal.
 We thought about converting a van, building something ourselves or maybe just putting a bed in our truck……and then we saw it.
 A teardrop trailer by Little Guy.
 It had a queen sized bed, storage and the ability to stand outside at a little ‘open-up’ kitchen in the rear.
 It was truly ‘Love at First Sight’!
 It took some time and some serious searching to find a good used one (we decided against a new one) but we finally found our first ‘Little Guy’ teardrop trailer complete with the “I Go Where I’m Towed To” sticker on the back.
 I knew I’d never want another trailer.